 How are these sites undertaking to have their Google results have this extra media, aside from the thumbnail images and the five-star rating?
-Rich snippets that these web pages have optimized for using such an HTML of respective webpages are key to such elegant bits of detail.
+Rich snippets that these web pages have optimized for using such an HTML of respective webpages are essential to such elegant bits of detail.

 In contrast to the classical title tag, URL, and meta description, Google rich snippets (also known as "rich results") collect data from your site to present your web's ranking inside the search engine results.

 Because rich snippets are far more complicated to execute than typical on-page SEO, snippets were frequently disregarded in SEO efforts.
-However, given how detailed Google search results have become in recent years, it would've been worth investing some time in understanding how to go about it.
+However, given how detailed Google search results have become in recent years, I've been worth investing some time in understanding how to go about it.
 Even though you do not appear first, including this content-rich material in your Google search results draws attention and can enhance click-through ratios.

 There are numerous ways to install rich snippets, but I'll tell you the most streamlined process: Microdata.

-Bear in mind here that method does not guarantee a rich snippet.
-Providing these aspects additional attention, on the other hand, can significantly improve your possibilities of improving the appearance on search results — and, as a result, the traffic you receive from all of this.
+Bear in mind here that the method does not guarantee a rich snippet.
+Providing these aspects additional attention, on the other hand, can significantly improve your possibilities of improving the appearance on search results and, as a result, the traffic you receive from all of this.

-The page dedicated to restaurant: You may add tags like foodstuffs, piece prices, requirements specification, item photos, food item calories, and much more to restaurant sites.
+You may add tags like foodstuffs, piece prices, requirements specification, item photos, food item calories, and much more to restaurant sites.

-The page dedicated to the event: Will add Tags for the event names, speakers, scheduling, timings, and more to the event page.
+I will add Tags for the event names, speakers, scheduling, timings, and more to the event page.

-The page dedicated to Recipe: You could tag the recipe based on its ratings, elements, end product photos, cooking time, caloric intake, and much more.
+You could tag the recipe based on its ratings, elements, end product photos, cooking time, caloric intake, and much more.

 Microdata is a method of labeling content to clarify what it symbolizes.
 An event, for instance, has a lot of data attached to it, such as the location, time slot, title, and classification.
-You could then notify Google, "So here is my event and perhaps the most critical facts people need to understand regarding it', using a little code.
+You could then notify Google, "So here is my event and perhaps the most critical facts people need to understand regarding it, using a little code.

-<p>Shivani Mishra is my given name, and I was born and reared in New Delhi.
-I work for Paytm, an all-in-one marketing software firm based in Delhi, India.</P>
+<p>Shivani Mishra is my name, and I was born and reared in New Delhi.
+I work for AMITKK, an all-in-one Digital marketing company in Delhi, India.</P>

 <div itemscope itemtype="http://data-vocabulary.org/Person">

 <span itemprop="name">Shivani Mishra is my given name, and I was born and reared in New Delhi.
-I <span itemprop="title"> work <span itemprop="affiliation"> for Paytm</Span>, an all-in-one marketing software firm based in Delhi, India.</div>
+I <span itemprop="title"> work <span itemprop="affiliation"> for Paytm</Span>, an all-in-one SEO company in Delhi, India.</div>

-Another useful aspect of Google Webmaster Tools is the ability to analyze your rich snippet.
+Another valuable aspect of Google Webmaster Tools is the ability to analyze your rich snippet.
 It might tell you if Google could interpret your markup data and if your rich snippets were showing up within its results pages.